andysmchk/simple-boilerplating/README.md

 ============

-KnpMenu uses Composer, please checkout the [composer website](http://getcomposer.org) for more information.
+simple Boilerplating  uses Composer, please checkout the [composer website](http://getcomposer.org) for more information.

-The simple following command will install `knp-menu` into your project.
-It also add a new entry in your `composer.json` and update the `composer.lock` as well.
+The simple following command will install `simple-boilerplating` into your project.
+It also adds a new entry in your `composer.json` and update the `composer.lock` as well.

 ```bash